On a conjectural symmetric version of Ehrhard's inequality: Equality cases in the Brascamp-Lieb inequality: Proof of Theorem .

 \section{Equality cases in the Brascamp-Lieb inequality: Proof of Theorem \ref{eqchar-intro}.}

 In this subsection, we characterize the equality cases of the Brascamp-Leib inequality restricted to a convex set (\ref{BrLi-convex}), that is

-In the case of the Gaussian measure, this was raised as a question by Brandolini, Chiacchio, Henrot, Trombetti \cite{strips-conj}; the authors suspected, however, that a strip is the only equality case, which we explain to not be the case.
+This equality case characterization will be used in the proof of our main result, Theorem \ref{Gauss-main-1}, and also is of independent interest.

+In the case when $\mu$ is Gaussian, this inequality becomes the Poincare inequality; in the Gaussian case, it has been known since the nineteenth century, and has many proofs, see Chafai and Lehec \cite{ChafLeh} for a survey.
+The general case, however, is more delicate.

-In case $K$ is the whole space, and the measure $\gamma$ is Gaussian, the equality cases were known before.
-Furthermore, related inequalities and their equality cases (under smoothness assumptions) were studied by Cheng and Zhou \cite{ChenZho}, and de Philippis and Figalli \cite{deFF}; Courtade and Fathi \cite{CouFa} obtained a stability version in a related inequality; see also Chafai and Lehec \cite{ChafLeh}, where these questions are surveyed, and it is shown that a measure with density $e^{-\frac{x^2}{2}-W}$, where $W$ is a convex function, only gives equality in (\ref{BrLi-convex}) taken with $V=\frac{x^2}{2}$, in case the density of $\mu$ has a Gaussian factor in some direction.
+In the case of the Gaussian measure, the question about the equality cases in this inequality was raised in Remark 1.1 by Brandolini, Chiacchio, Henrot, Trombetti \cite{strips-conj}; a partial progress was made by Brandolini, Chiacchio, Krejcirik, Trombetti \cite{ital-2}.
+Furthermore, related inequalities and their equality cases (under smoothness assumptions) were studied by Cheng and Zhou \cite{ChenZho}, and de Philippis and Figalli \cite{deFF}.
+Courtade and Fathi \cite{CouFa} obtained a stability version in a related inequality.
+See Chafai and Lehec \cite{ChafLeh}, where these questions are surveyed, and it is shown in Lemma 3.1 that a measure with density $e^{-\frac{x^2}{2}-W}$, where $W$ is a convex function, only gives equality in (\ref{BrLi-convex}) taken with $V=\frac{x^2}{2}$, in case the density of $\mu$ has a Gaussian factor in some direction.
 The argument relies on the application of Caffarelli's contraction theorem \cite{Caff}.
+In particular, this implies part (1) of Theorem \ref{eqchar} in the partial case when $\mu$ is the standard Gaussian measure.
+Furthermore, this result in the Gaussian case was also obtained by Beck, Jerison \cite{BeJe}, in relation to studying an interesting related inequality.

-In this section, the crucial question is \emph{the shape} of the set $K$ for which (\ref{BrLi-convex}) turns into an equality.
+The crucial question here is \emph{the shape} of the set $K$ for which (\ref{BrLi-convex}) turns into an equality.
 For the reader's benefit, we start with the equality case characterization in the Brascamp-Lieb inequality for smooth sets; in subsequent statements, the equality cases will be characterized in full, leading to the proof of the Theorem \ref{eqchar-intro}.
 The approximation argument in the non-smooth case is what presents most of the difficulties, and requires a careful treatment, especially in the non-Gaussian case.
 In the Gaussian case, we shall establish the quantitative stability estimate, stated in part (2) of Theorem \ref{eqchar-intro}.

 \begin{proposition}[Equality cases in the Brascamp-Lieb inequality -- smooth case] Let $\mu$ be a log-concave measure on $\R^n$ with $C^2$ density $e^{-V}$ supported on the whole $\R^n,$ and suppose $\nabla^2 V>0.$ Then for any convex set $K$ with $C^2$ boundary and any function $f\in W^{1,2}(K)\cap C^1(K)$ we have